-Table 4 – Default Hashtags

-For the sortByDate(List<Task>) method, ListProcessorActual will return a list of tasks which are sorted chronologically to TaskManagerActual when it is called.

-4.3 Storage
+3.3 Storage

+Figure 16 – Class Diagram of Storage

-Storage handles the storage and retriving of task data in physical storage.
-Storage provides libraries to encode Tasks into JSON objects format, and decoding of JSON data back into Tasks.
+Storage handles the storing and retriving of Task data in physical storage.
+Figure 16 illustrates the structure of Storage.
+Storage provides libraries to encode Tasks into JSON objects format, and decode JSON data back into Tasks.
 Storage also handles the automatic creation of storage files and folders if they do not exist.

-The class diagram below illustrates the structure of the Storage component.

-Figure 18 – Class Diagram of Storage Component
+The API of Storage is summarized in the following table.